vkmouse/Metaheuristic_HDDP/Dataset/README.md

 6. Number of existing macrocells

 #### For example
-Generate a dataset with filename "Dataset.txt", region length is 10, region width is 20, the number of candidate positions is 15, the number of users is 100, and without any existing macrocells.
+Generate a dataset with filename **Dataset.txt**, region length is 10, region width is 20, the number of candidate positions is 15, the number of users is 100, and without any existing macrocells.

     CreateDataset.exe Dataset.txt 10 20 15 100 0